 This study is being performed to evaluate the Medicines360 levonorgestrel-releasing IUS, LNG20.
-LNG20 is expected to provide safe and effective contraception for 5 or more years.
+LNG20 is expected to provide safe and effective contraception for up to 7 years.

 The primary objective of this study is to assess the efficacy of a levonorgestrel-releasing intrauterine system (LNG20) in nulliparous and parous females of child-bearing potential who request long-term, reversible contraception.

 The secondary objectives of this study are to assess:

 • The safety, tolerability, bleeding patterns, and continuation rates of LNG20

 • The occurrence of menses and return to fertility after IUS discontinuation